 First year modules will explore digital culture, convergent multimedia production, digital publishing, storytelling and creative technology.
 The year will culminate in an intensive ‘creative hack lab’ project where students put their problem solving, innovation and design skills to the test with a live brief.

 The second year will explore the creative and critical side of the digital arts, along with modules in digital advertising, transmedia storytelling and opportunities to undertake professional experience.
-There will also be options to develop skills in other areas of media production, including photography, experimental media and short film as well as opportunities to undertake international visits with our partner organisations.
+There will also be options to develop skills in other areas of media production, including photography, experimental media and short film as well as opportunities to undertake visits with international partner organisations.

-The final year will focus on critical digital research methods, exploring how we can use creative technologies for research and the creation of new forms of knowledge, products and artistic expression.
+The final year will focus on critical digital research methods, exploring how to use creative technologies for research and the creation of new forms of knowledge, products and artistic expression.
 Students will then use their skills to develop a final research project, aimed at creating cutting-edge experiences and speculative possibilities for the future.